Summary

 "When you’re building a specific AI feature, you don’t want to make your user write their own prompt."

-"Tone zones need to be distinct enough for merchants to easily spot the tone that fits their brand."
+"Tones need to be distinct enough so that merchants can spot the tone that best fits their brand."

 More Videos